Rayna

 Rayna is a feminine given name with multiple origins in diverse cultures.
+It can also be a middle name.

 Rayna (Bulgarian: Райна) is a diminutive of Slavic names such as Radka that contain the element rad-, meaning “happy.”
 Raya, another name with unrelated origins from multiple cultures, is another Bulgarian variant of the name.

 Rayna can also be derived from a name of Germanic origin.
 Related masculine forms with the same origins are Ragnar, Rainer, Rainier, Rayner, or Reinhard.
 All mean “strong counsel.”

 Also spelled Reina or Reyna, it is also a Yiddish name referring to spiritual or ritual purity.